OWASP/www-project-it-grc/README.md

 ### **Settings**

 In this module basically you manage users, roles and privileges.
-If necesary, you can acivate two factor authentication to users.
+If necessary, you can activate two factor authentication to users.

 ## **grc4ciso roles**